inveniosoftware/invenio/INSTALL.rst

     (invenio)$ inveniomanage config create secret-key

-If you are planning to develop localy in multiple environments please run the following commands.
+If you are planning to develop locally in multiple environments please run the following commands.

 .. code-block:: console